mmcginnis9272/CYDERES-CS-Skills-Challenge/README.md

 mso-layout-grid-align:none;text-autospace:none'><span style='font-size:18.0pt;
 font-family:Helvetica;mso-bidi-font-family:Helvetica;mso-font-kerning:.5pt'>The
 <span class=GramE><b>dissect</b><span style='mso-spacerun:yes'>  </span>filter</span>
-was used to break the log in to fields by using the &lt;space&gt; character between each field.<span style='mso-spacerun:yes'>  </span>The “description” field (<span class=SpellE>alertname</span><span class=GramE>=“</span>Virus Found” broke in to 2 parts due to the &lt;space&gt; character, so I appended them together with the ‘+’ operator.<span style='mso-spacerun:yes'>
+was used to break the log into fields by using the &lt;space&gt; character between each field.<span style='mso-spacerun:yes'>  </span>The “description” field (<span class=SpellE>alertname</span><span class=GramE>=“</span>Virus Found” broke in to 2 parts due to a &lt;space&gt; character, so I appended them together with the ‘+’ operator.<span style='mso-spacerun:yes'>
-</span>Since I only had a single log entry to work with, I can only assume this
+</span>Since I only had a single log entry to work with; I can only assume this
 could present problems if further log entries have more or less than 2 words in this field.<o:p></o:p></span></p>

 <p class=MsoNormal style='tab-stops:.5in 1.0in 1.5in 2.0in 2.5in 3.0in 3.5in 4.0in 4.5in 5.0in 5.5in 6.0in;
 mso-layout-grid-align:none;text-autospace:none'><span style='font-size:18.0pt;
 font-family:Helvetica;mso-bidi-font-family:Helvetica;mso-font-kerning:.5pt'>I
-also added a few more fields than required such as timestamp, site, service, and port.<o:p></o:p></span></p>
+also added a few more fields than required, such as timestamp, site, service, and port.<o:p></o:p></span></p>

 <p class=MsoNormal style='tab-stops:.5in 1.0in 1.5in 2.0in 2.5in 3.0in 3.5in 4.0in 4.5in 5.0in 5.5in 6.0in;